apigee/apijam/Labs/Appendix/API Development - Routing Rules/README.md

 * After the confirmation appears that your API Proxy has been saved, click on the Trace tab.

+## Use Trace to Verify Routing is Working

 ![Open trace tab](./media/open-trace-tab.png)

 * Click on the Start Trace Session button